Equivariant infinite loop space theory, the space level story: Appendix: Realization of levelwise -cofibrations and -equivalences

+\autoref{PlenzWeak2} is an immediate consequence of the nonequivariant version and the following result, which is often taken for granted.
+Jonathan Rubin noticed this gap in the literature and provided the proof that follows.

+\begin{lem} Geometric realization of Reedy cofibrant simplicial $G$-spaces commutes with passage to $H$-fixed points for subgroups $H$ of $G$. \end{lem} \begin{proof} For a $G$-space $X$, $X^H$ is the equalizer exhibited in the diagram

+where $(h)$ denotes multiplication by $h$ on the $h$th component.
+When $G$ is not finite, this is an infinite limit, and realization does not generally commute with infinite limits, not even with infinite products.
+Consider the following diagram, where $X_{*}$ is a simplicial $G$-space, $K$ is a space, and $f\colon K \rtarr |X_*|$ is a map such that $\DE \com f = (h) \com f$.

+The top row is an equalizer and $\pi$ is the natural map.
+The maps to products have components given by multiplication by $h$, and the two evident triangles clearly commute.
+Moreover, $|\DE_*|\com f = |(h)_*|\com f$ by inspection of the unique representation of points $f(k) \in |X_*|$ in nondegenerate form \cite[Lemma 11.3]{MayGeo}.
+Since the top row is an equalizer, there is a unique map $\tilde{f}\colon K\rtarr |X_*^H|$ such that $|i_*|\com \tilde{f}= f$.
+Therefore $|i_*|$ is the equalizer of $\DE$ and $(h)$, giving the conclusion. \end{proof}

-In this section we prove \myref{PlenzCof}.
-We will need the following two standard results about $G$-cofibrations.
-Recall that we are working in the category of compactly generated weak Hausdorff spaces, so all cofibrations are closed inclusions.
-Throughout this section we use the convention of identifying the domain of a cofibration with its image.
+To prove \autoref{PlenzCof2}, we will need the following two standard results about $G$-cofibrations.
+Recall that we are working in the category of compactly generated weak Hausdorff spaces, so that all cofibrations are closed inclusions.
+We use the convention of identifying the domain of a cofibration with its image.